-Under the surface, a world of sunken relics and artifacts hide in the depths and scuba divers are rewarded with shipwrecks from the 1800s that dot Sturgeon Bay.
-The nearby museum will teach you all about the stormy history with hands-on displays and underwater videos.
+A world of sunken relics and artifacts hide beneath the surface of Lake Michigan, and scuba divers are rewarded with shipwrecks from the 1800s that populate the depths of Sturgeon Bay.
+Enjoy learning the stormy history of the area in the nearby museum with hands-on displays and underwater videos.

-The trails at Potawatomi are well used all year by runners, cyclists, mountain bikers, snowmobiles, skiers, and hikers.
-The 1,200 acres of park and nearly twenty miles of trails provide a surprising variety for a small waterfront park.
-Hundreds of participants show up to support the park each fall in the annual Fun Run.
+Runners, mountain bikers, snowmobilers, skiers, and hikers all find the 1,200 acres of land, and the nearly 20 miles of trails provide a surprising variety of terrain and scenery for a smaller waterfront park.
+Hundreds of participants from miles around show up to support the park each fall in the annual Fun Run.

 RV Rentals in Potawatomi State Park

 Potawatomi State Park, on the shores of Sturgeon Bay, is easy to find, no matter what direction you’re coming from, but if you’re heading in from Chicago, take I-94 north; take the Milwaukee exit onto I-43 or US-41 and head north to Greenbay.
 When you get to the northeast side of Greenbay, jump on State Highway 57 going north.
 From there, it’s only about 2.4 miles to the park entrance.
 The park is just northwest of the city of Sturgeon Bay.
 Potawatomi State Park is at the center of Wisconsin's scenic Door Peninsula in Door County, so for a scenic drive, take the Door County Coastal Byway, which begins at Sturgeon Bay and goes to the tip of the peninsula.
 The State Park and campground are heavily wooded, but the trees are well-trimmed, and campers report easy access for trailers and RVs.